 Boat owners are being urged to make sure their vessels are properly registered – or face paying thousands of pounds in penalties.

-A significant part of caring for them, protecting them, and ensuring people continue to enjoy them is funded by boaters paying their way.
 Those who don’t contribute as they should are threatening the future of our waterways – and we won’t hesitate to take action against them.

-As well as not contributing to the upkeep of waterways, unregistered boats can be unsafe, hazardous to other river users, and a pollution risk to the local environment and wildlife.
+As well as not contributing to the upkeep of waterways, unregistered boats can be unsafe, hazardous to other river users, and a pollution risk to the local environment and its wildlife.

 The Environment Agency looks after 353 miles of navigable waterways in the Anglian network, which includes the Ancholme, Black Sluice, Glen, Welland, Nene, Great Ouse and Stour, as well as associated locks and navigation facilities like moorings, showers and toilets.